ivos/git-crash-course/Readme.md

     git reset --hard origin/feature/edit-customer

-Be sure you have **no uncommitted changes** in the files though, as they would be lost after the hard-reset.
+Be sure you have **no uncommitted changes** in the files though, as they might be lost after the hard-reset.

 ## 5. Contributing to Git repo